niuhb/flutter_dmeo/README.md

 # flutter_dmeo
 flutter_demo

-fff is the host project
+app is the host app
-bbb is flutter module
+bbb is the flutter module

 flutter engine init in APP